Defect tolerance: fundamental limits and examples: Examples of good designs

 The number of redundant nodes used in subset designs is large and therefore it should be able to correct many defects.
 We will find sharp estimates for the defect-correcting properties of subset designs later (\Cref{prop::subsetFiniteKResult} below), but for now we can give a simple order-of-magnitude result:

 \begin{proposition} Fix alphabet $\matx$ and size $s\ge 1$.
 As $k\to\infty$ the design $S(k,s)$ corrects $t = \Theta(k^{s-1})$ defects. \end{proposition}

-\begin{proof} We know that $t = O(k^{s-1})$, since each primary node has at most $O(k^{s-1})$ neighbors.
-To show that $t = \Omega(k^{s-1})$, fix a labeling of primary nodes to elements of $\matx$.
+\begin{proof} We know that $t = O(k^{s-1})$, since each primary node has at most $\binom{k-1}{s-1} = O(k^{s-1})$ neighbors.
+To show that $t = \Omega(k^{s-1})$, fix a labeling of the primary nodes with the elements of $\matx$.
 Consider the following procedure for labeling redundant nodes.
-First we declare an element of $x\in\matx$ to be \emph{rare} if the number of primary nodes labeled $x$ is less than ${k\over c q}$ where $c$ is a suitable constant.
-Now each redundant node is labeled the value $x\in\matx$ if either all of its neighbors have label $x$ or if $x$ is the only rare label in their neighborhood.
-To see that this is an labeling that corrects $\Omega(k^{s-1})$ defects, simply notice that a non-rare primary node labeled $x$ has $\Omega(k^{s-1})$ neighbors with all neighbors are labeled $x$.
-Similarly, each rare-labeled primary node has $\Omega(k^{s-1})$ neighboring redundant nodes that connect to only one rare label since the total number of rare-labeled primary nodes is at most ${k/c}$. \end{proof}
+First we declare an element of $x\in\matx$ to be \emph{rare} if the number of primary nodes labeled $x$ is less than ${k\over q}$.
+Now each redundant node is labeled the value $x\in\matx$ if either all of its neighbors have label $x$ or if $x$ is the only rare label in its neighborhood.
+(Some redundant nodes may not be labeled, but the contribution from these nodes can be disregarded for this particular order of magnitude result.)
+To see that this is an labeling that corrects $\Omega(k^{s-1})$ defects, simply notice that a non-rare primary node labeled $x$ has at least $\binom{k/q - 1}{s-1} = \Omega(k^{s-1})$ neighboring redundant nodes with all neighbors labeled $x$.
+Similarly, for any choice of non-rare label $x$, each rare-labeled primary node has at least $\binom{k/q - 1}{s-1} = \Omega(k^{s-1})$ neighboring redundant nodes connected to it such that all other neighbors of this redundant node is labeled $x$.
+Since $x$ is non-rare, these $\Omega(k^{s-1})$ are labeled the value of the rare primary node. \end{proof}

 As we will see, subset designs turn out to be optimal for achieving the boundary of $\matr_\infty$.
 In other words, they can be tuned to get the optimal speed of growth for redundancy and wiring complexity as $t\to\infty$.